');

 About Kiowa, KS

-Kiowa is a small community in Kansas with a population of 780 residents.
-The median household income is $62,031 per year, which is near the national average.
-The median age in Kiowa is 41.9 years.
+Kiowa is a small community located in Kansas with a population of 780 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,031 per year, which is 17% below the national median of $75,149.
+The median age of 41.9 years is close to the US median age of 38.9 years.

 Cost of Living in Kiowa, KS